Research

 Working Papers

-The Dynamics of Global Sourcing (submitted)
+The Dynamics of Global Sourcing (Revision requested at AEJ Micro)

 International Finance Discussion Papers #1337